 Because this system works only if people can depend on the patch manager being there without fail, the role should be held formally.
 In Subversion, we advertised for it on the development and users mailing lists, got several volunteers, and took the first one who replied.
 When that person had to step down (see the section called “Transitions” later in this chapter), we did the same thing again.
 We've never tried having multiple people share the role, because of the communications overhead that would be required between them; but perhaps at very high volumes of patch submission, a multiheaded patch manager might make sense.

 In software projects, "translation" can refer to two somewhat different things.
 It can mean translating the software's documentation into other languages, or it can mean translating the software itself—that is, having the program display errors and help messages in the user's preferred language.
 Both are complex tasks, but once the right infrastructure is in place, they are largely separable from other development.
-Because the tasks are similar in some ways, it may make sense (depending on your project) to have a single translation manager handle both, or it may be better to have two different managers.
+Because the tasks are similar in some ways, it may make sense, depending on your project, to have a single translation manager handle both, or it may be better to have two different managers.
+(Note also that specialized infrastructure is available to help make the translation process more efficient; see the section called “Translation Infrastructure” in Chapter 3, Technical Infrastructure for more on this.)

 Conversations between the translation manager and the developers, or between the translation manager and translation teams, are usually held in the project's original language—that is, the language from which all the translations are being made.
 For most free software projects, this is English, but it doesn't matter what it is as long as the project agrees on it.
 (English is probably best for projects that want to attract a broad international development community, though.)